bennettpeter/leanfront/README.md

 The three options can also be selected or changed during playback by using the playback menu and selecting "Commercial or Cut Skip".
 Changes made here only affect the current playback.

 You can skip forward and backward to the next or prior commercial break.
 This is similar to using the z and q keys in mythfrontend.
-Since there are very few buttons available on most android tv remotes, the Settings page allows you to reassign certain buttons to the skip commercial functions.
+Since there are very few buttons available on most android TV remotes, the Settings page allows you to reassign certain buttons to the skip commercial functions.

 - You can set left/right, up/down, or rew/ff to commercial skip instead of their normal usage.
 - The Playback Control Icons |< and >| will skip back and forward to the next commercial break.
 After the last break they skip to the prior or next episode in the series, as they have always done.